AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/performance-targets.md

 2. Call a swap contract (1 kernel call)
 3. The swap contract will initiate `transfer` calls on two token contracts (2 kernel calls)
 4. A fee must be paid via our fee abstraction spec (1 kernel call)
+5. A final "cleanup" proof is generated that evaluates state reads and processes the queues that have been constructed by previous kernel circuits (1 kernel call + 1 function call; the cleanup proof)

-In total we have 5 kernel calls and 5 function calls.
+In total we have 6 kernel calls and 6 function calls.

 We can further abstract the above by making the following assumption: